MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/remove-scvmm-from-azure-arc.md

 At this point, all your Arc-enabled SCVMM resources are removed from Azure.

-## 3. Remove Azure Arc resource bridge related items in your VMM management server
+## 3. Remove Azure Arc resource bridge related items in your SCVMM management server

 During onboarding, to create a connection between your SCVMM management server and Azure, an Azure Arc resource bridge was deployed in your SCVMM managed environment.
 As the last step, you must delete the resource bridge VM and the VM template created during onboarding.